 2. Proactive release

-Under section 7(3) of the GIPA Act, Council is required to review its proactive release program at least every 12 months to identify any information we hold that should be made publicly available in the public interest.
-You can view that information here.
+Under section 7(3) of the GIPA Act, we are required to review the proactive release program at least every 12 months to identify any information we hold that should be made publicly available in the public interest.

 3. Making an informal access request